 Whether you want to take a UI/UX online course or just a UI design course online, there are numerous bootcamps to choose from.
 Some coding bootcamps offers frontend developer courses with a UI/UX component, while others offer a strict UX or UI bootcamp.

-- Bloc offers a UI/UX online course in addition to their full-time Full Stack Web Developer bootcamp
+- Bloc offers an online UI/UX bootcamp in addition to their Part-Time Web Developer Program.

 - Brainstation offers a Product manager bootcamp that covers product design and also offers courses in UX design